Downtown parking woes: A good problem to have, Springdale leaders say

 Rachel McClintock has set up her woodworking studio and showroom, named R McClintock, in a historic building on Spring Street, which is close to the construction of the Razorback Greenway.

 Spring Street runs one way for drivers -- south to north.
-The mayor's and city attorney's offices and the human resources and engineering departments occupy the buildings on the west side of Spring as construction continues for the new municipal complex, a block to the north.
+The mayor's and city attorney's offices and the human resources and engineering departments occupy the buildings on the west side of Spring as construction continues for a new municipal complex a block to the north.
 The building is expected to be open this summer.

-But until the offices move, the parking spaces on Spring probably will stay full, with the cars of city staff and residents coming to various meetings.
+Until the offices move, the parking spaces on Spring probably will stay full with the cars of city staff and residents going to -- meetings.
 Three Fire Department vehicles were parked there Thursday afternoon.

 Colby Fulfer, the mayor's chief of staff, said McClintock had asked the city to leave two parking spaces in front of her store open for customers.
 Fulfer said city employees who work in the buildings now are parking farther up the street.